shnflrsc/HADRIAN/README.md

 ## Notes
 For some reason, Pantheon's LightDM Greeter wouldn't detect the custom desktop entry placed in `/usr/share/xsessions`.
 We'll use the default GTK Greeter for now.

 Pantheon's E-Mail Client is only available on the AUR, and one of the comments say it takes a ridiculous amount of time to compile.
-I think it is better to leave that one out.
+I think it's better to leave that one out.

 I don't think elementary OS' AppCenter is available on any Arch Linux repositories.
 This sucks!